thradams/cake/README.md

 First do the normal build.

-The normal build also generates a file `lib.c` that is the amalgameted  version of the "core lib".
+The normal build also generates a file *lib.c* that is the amalgameted  version of the "core lib".

-Then at `./src` dir type:
+Then at _./src_ dir type:

 ```
 call emcc -DMOCKFILES "lib.c" -o "Web\cake.js" -s WASM=0 -s EXPORTED_FUNCTIONS="['_CompileText']" -s EXTRA_EXPORTED_RUNTIME_METHODS="['ccall', 'cwrap']"
 ```

-This will generate the `cake.js`
+This will generate the *\src\Web\cake.js*

 # Command line